united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-umh.md

 ## Troubleshooting
 ### Unable to connect to the server: x509: certificate signed ...
-This issue can occur when the device's IP address changes from DHCP to static after installation.
+This issue may occur when the device's IP address changes from DHCP to static after installation.
 A quick solution is skipping TLS validation.
 If you want to enable `insecure-skip-tls-verify` option, run the following command on the instance's shell **before** copying kubeconfig on the server: